 As the disruption and devastation of the COVID-19 crisis unfolded early this year, Unorthodox Philanthropy temporarily paused our search for social impact ideas that can scale with finite philanthropic capital.
-We remain open to efforts directly related to COVID-19 response.
-UP initially focused on supporting efforts to directly alleviate health or economic hardships for communities most impacted by the pandemic in the near term.
-We prioritized organizations with which we had existing relationships and were well-positioned to act.
+UP has focused on supporting efforts to directly alleviate health, economic, or other hardships for vulnerable communities most impacted by the pandemic, as well as novel approaches to pandemic mitigation and response.
 UP continues to search for new opportunities and efforts that address the direct and indirect effects of the pandemic, especially those that are solving for problems that will persist after the current crisis subsides.

 The UCSF Global Health Group, to develop and disseminate community-based response efforts in low- and middle-income countries

 NYU Marron Institute’s Graduated Reintegration team, to encourage rapid release and supportive reentry services for people incarcerated in jails and prisons

 Coming Clean, to improve food access and security to low-income Americans living in food deserts

 The Native American Community Response Fund, to provide rapid response grants to Native-led organizations serving Indigenous communities impacted by the pandemic

 Center for Infectious Disease Research and Policy, to support the work of Dr. Michael Osterholm in providing accurate and timely information to inform pandemic response policy and practice

 Representative Testing Study in Western Kenya, to understand the prevalence and transmission of COVID-19 in low-income, rural settings and to validate low-cost surveillance methods

 Saga Education, to provide high-quality tutoring to vulnerable students by adapting its program for remote and hybrid school settings

 TalkingPoints, to improve school-family engagement through a dynamic, multilingual communication platform